Withdrawing from Courses

 Online and Distance Education students who find it necessary to withdraw from all courses during a semester or term must complete an online application for withdrawal through Online and Distance Education.

-You can find additional information about withdrawal from all classes on the Student Affairs website, or contact Office of the Assistant to the Vice President of Student Affairs/Deputy Coordinator for Title IX, 765-285-1545.
+You can find additional information about withdrawal from all classes on the Student Affairs website, or contact the Assistant Dean of Students, 765-285-1545.